codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 Therefore, in this pipeline you can see both ways of data sharing, bringing files into a composition and getting results out of it.
 Notice that we need to mount the shared volume only in the composition services.
 The freestyle steps automatically mount `/codefresh/volume` on their own.

->Note: it is not compulsory to mount the shared volume in all services of a composition.
+>Note: In order to mount the shared volume in one of your composition services, you must mount it in the `composition_candidate` also.
+It is not compulsory to mount the shared volume in all services of a composition.
 Only those that actually use it for file transfer, should mount it.

 ## Composition variables versus environment variables